A grown up tomato soup with fresh zucchini noodles to enjoy often!

 Serve with lime wedges, fresh basil and/or oregano and coconut milk/cream.

-Replace the coconut milk/cream with one cup unsweetened almond milk if your watching you’re fat intake, or use lite coconut milk instead of full fat.
+Replace the coconut milk/cream with one cup unsweetened almond milk if your watching your fat intake, or use lite coconut milk instead of full-fat.
 I tried with the almond milk and loved it but the coconut milk is my personal favorite.

 Also, try using soba noodles, brown rice, farro, quinoa or rice noodles in place of the zucchini noodles for something different.

-For the julienne tool, I use one like this.
-It will create the noodles you see below and store nicely in your utensil drawer.
+For spiralizing the zucchini, I personally use this one.
+I have also seen this one recommended by Gena Hamshaw of Choosing Raw.
+For a julienne tool, I use one like this.
+It will create straight noodles and stores nicely in your utensil drawer.